pinkscarves90/DurchAngular/README.md

 npm install -g firebase-tools
 (Proj name:fir-express-demowyre)

-firebase logout
+* firebase logout

-firebase login
+* firebase login (login via web and it shows successfull in the cli) anila@durch.net

-firebase use --add (select the project from your Gmail account) firebase deploy :
+* firebase use --add (select the project from your Gmail account)
+* firebase deploy (deploys to the public url) https://durch-834c0.web.app/ to test node server > from functions folder Run command "node index" (It will start at that port)

+(After your client side changes always build your app with ng build to create new dist folder)

 Your project fir-express-demowyre must be on the Blaze (pay-as-you-go) plan to complete this command.
 Required API cloudbuild.googleapis.com can't be enabled until the upgrade is complete.
 To upgrade, visit the following
 URL:https://console.firebase.google.com/project/fir-express-demowyre/usage/details